What’s the purpose of #DisneyMustPay and the Disney Task Force?

 If my clients are currently receiving statements from Disney or Disney-affiliated companies, is everything OK?

 Not necessarily.
 Some projects were acquired and rolled into the existing payment structure at the new company, regardless of the original terms.
 It is important to make sure that the original rights granted and the corresponding royalty rates are being honored, and that the new company has been communicative about any changes.
-In some cases, you may need to renegotiate with the new company to make sure any new or different terms adhere with the intent of the author’s original contract.
+In some cases, you may need to renegotiate with the new company to make sure any new or different terms adhere with the intent of the creator's original contract.

 With the shift in publisher, editions may have gone out of print or new editions may have been released.
 Check to see what’s on sale through regular trade channels.
 There may be new formats (ebooks, audiobooks, mass market), translations, or new products that include the original work in an omnibus.